CodingEDI/CodingEDI.github.io/content/gallery/saber.md

 ---
 weight: 5
 date: "2021-05-24"
+title: Saber Razmjooei
-title: "Saber Razmjooei - Making a business and a sense of place from open source"
+subtitle: Making a business and a sense of place from open source
 image: "saber.png"
 alt: "saber.png"
 color: "#bbbbbb"